WebComponentsGuide/webcomponents.guide/learn/components/styling.md

 </fancy-p>
 ```

-The `<p>` element within the shadow tree is not effected by the styles declared outside of the shadow tree.
+The `<p>` element within the shadow tree is not affected by the styles declared outside of the shadow tree.

 ## Inheritance